In order to understand what makes a zero waste business, let’s go over a quick definition first!

 - Equipment used in markets and fairs is mostly second hand or borrowed.
 In fact, I may have overstayed my borrowing welcome with some friends on a few pieces 🙂 …

 - No waste is made in the creation of No Trace pieces.

 - Every scrap bit of thread and fabric is saved and repurposed into something else.
 For example, I’ve made paper from thread bits and cell phone cases from fabric bits.
 I’ve made twine and drawstring ties from long thin pieces of fabric scraps, including the selvage edge.

 - Every bit of paper is saved and turned into handmade paper.
 I incorporate bits and strands of thread into this paper.

 - Patterns are designed with a minimizing of scraps in mind.

 - Right now, after about a year of production, I have less than one jar of waste from No Trace.
 It is almost all stickers.
 I’ve considered trying to turn them into a collage…I’m not sure how appealing this collage would be, though.
-For now they are snug in my jar under my.
+For now they are snug in my jar.

 - No Trace packaging is eco-friendly.